MSCoD: An Enhanced Bayesian Updating Framework with Multi-Scale Information Bottleneck and Cooperative Attention for Structure-Based Drug Design: 2 Materials and methods

 Next, the posterior distribution over molecules is computed by integrating over the generative process:

-where $\Phi$ denotes the neural network generator, and $t_i$ is the current time step.
+where $\Phi$ denotes the neural network generator, $t_i$ is the current time step, and $\alpha_i$ is the noise schedule parameter at that step.
 This equation expresses the expected likelihood of a molecule $y_i$ under the distribution of candidate molecules $\hat{m}$ generated by the model, given the current parameters and protein context.
 It reflects how the model updates its belief about plausible ligand structures by integrating evidence from the generative process.

 Finally, for the overall prediction, the model marginalizes over possible atom types to obtain the final probability: